HackIllinois/adonix/DOCS_HEADER.md

 ## Authentication

-**Cookie-Based Authentication**: This API uses HTTP-only cookies for authentication.
-After logging in, your JWT token will be automatically stored as a secure cookie and sent with subsequent requests.
-Mobile apps will need to extract the JWT using the GET /auth/token route.
+**Cookie-Based Authentication**: This API uses HTTP-only cookies for web authentication and bearer tokens for mobile authentication.

 [Attendee Authentication](https://adonix.hackillinois.org/auth/login/github?redirect=https://adonix.hackillinois.org/docs)

 [Staff Authentication](https://adonix.hackillinois.org/auth/login/google?redirect=https://adonix.hackillinois.org/docs)

 You can authenticate to test using the two links above - you'll have to do it programmatically in the apps, though.